Crypto Snack Achieves Self Reported Market Cap of $75.40 Million (SNACK)

 - CareCoin (CARES) traded 2.2% lower against the dollar and now trades at $0.0809 or 0.00000297 BTC.

-Crypto Snack’s genesis date was May 27th, 2021.
+Crypto Snack’s launch date was May 27th, 2021.
 Crypto Snack’s total supply is 10,000,000,000 tokens.
+Crypto Snack’s official website is www.cryptosnacks.org.
 Crypto Snack’s official Twitter account is @cryptosnack_ and its Facebook page is accessible here.
-The official website for Crypto Snack is www.cryptosnacks.org.

 Buying and Selling Crypto Snack

-It is usually not presently possible to purchase alternative cryptocurrencies such as Crypto Snack directly using U.S. dollars.
-Investors seeking to acquire Crypto Snack should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, Gemini or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Crypto Snack using one of the aforementioned exchanges.
+It is usually not currently possible to buy alternative cryptocurrencies such as Crypto Snack directly using US dollars.
+Investors seeking to acquire Crypto Snack should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Gemini or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Crypto Snack using one of the exchanges listed above.

 Receive News & Updates for Crypto Snack Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Crypto Snack and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.